diegomacario/Super-Sunshine/README.md

 tri 1 3 2
  ```

-You would then give your scene description to Super-Sunshine, which would use it to generate an image like the one below:
+You would then give your scene description to Super-Sunshine, which would read it and turn it into an image like the one below:

 <p align="center">
 <img src="https://github.com/diegomacario/Ray-Tracer/blob/master/readme_images/ice_cream_noon.png"/>